huzhiping-hertz/Cmake-Vcpkg-Template/README.md

 # Cmake-Vcpkg-Template
-Template of project which use vcpkg version and cmake
+Template of cpp project which use vcpkg version and cmake